 We respond to several types of emergencies.

-Within the ESD and City, we average 40 responses per day and responded to 14,376 over the past 12 months.
+Within the ESD and City, we average 40 responses per day and responded nearly 15,000 emergencies over the past 12 months.

 In addition to responding to several emergency incidents, we also identify opportunities for community outreach and public education to reduce risks and enhance safety for our community.